V-Varga/TrichoCompare/README.md

 ```

+Version 7.505 of MAFFT was used for this project, and the program was installed on the Lund University Bioinformatics course server.

 #### trimAl

 TrimAl is an alignment trimming tool that automatically detects and removes "spurious sequences or poorly aligned regions" of MSAs.
 The program website can be found here: http://trimal.cgenomics.org/